Fires and fireworks at schools

 - use an approved handler from the EPA to control the pyrotechnics.

-Fireworks of any kind are not allowed on schools’ grounds.
-Firework displays always have a risk of fire regardless of how well they are managed.
+Fireworks of any kind aren't allowed on schools’ grounds.
+Firework displays always have a risk of fire regardless of how well they're managed.
 Fires are costly and cause huge disruption to the school.

 Last reviewed: Has this been useful?
 Give us your feedback